 - Primarily – the apostles had not appointed bishops in every church, and succession-lists were seriously unreliable.

-- However – you can see how the Roman Catholic concept of the primacy of the church came about.
+- However – you can see how the Roman Catholic concept of the primacy and authority of the church came about.

 Major Christian Centres